(reading time: 52 minutes)

 “Sure I care.
 Why… wouldn’t I?”

-“I was running on Woe-beth… one of your joggers… yanked my flag,” the red runner said and pointed backward to the flying piece of fabric.
+“I was running on Wiglaf… one of your joggers… yanked my flag.”
+He pointed backward to the flying piece of fabric.
 “I spent eight weeks in… hospital with six broken bones.
 He was rewarded with… whole island.”

-“That’s not my… style,” Berrad said.
-The two of them took a short break to navigate a pile of rocks.
-Eager to show off, the red runner jumped clear over Berrad’s head and then immediately pulled back so their pumping legs were only a foot apart.
+“That’s not my… style,” Berrad assured him.
+The two took a short break to navigate a pile of rocks.
+Eager to show off, the red runner jumped clear over Berrad’s head and then immediately pulled back so their pumping legs were only half a meter apart.

-“Let me show you… my style,” the red runner said.
+“Let me show you… my style,” the man representing Indochina warned.
 He clapped his hands together and the sound resonated like thunder.
 The lines on his suit lit up with bright red dots.
-The head and neck of a small mechanical dragon emerged from his backpack and devoured one of the speed pods.
+The head and neck of a mechanical dragon emerged from his backpack and devoured one of the speed bags.

-He certainly does have style, Berrad thought.
+He certainly does have style.
 The red runner’s speed immediately picked up.
-Sparks flew from the rocks every time his feet hit the ground.
+Sparks flew from rocks every time the blades of his boots sprung off them.
 The man took only a second to look over his shoulder and shout.

 “The name’s Myro Dust!”

 “Keep it up Myro.
-If you burn your pods like that… you’ll never beat me,” Berrad whispered to himself as he watched the red runner pull further and further ahead.
-I don’t need a mechanical dragon, he thought.
+If you burn your pods like that… you’ll never beat me,” Berrad whispered as he watched the red runner pull further and further ahead.
+I don’t need a tin dragon.
 My dragon’s right here.
 Berrad slapped his chest.

-Once again, the key would be rhythm.
+Once again the key would be rhythm.
 Happy to have such a concrete goal, Berrad threw himself back into it.
 His breathing amped up a notch.
-His strides became a few inches longer.
+His strides became a few centimeters longer.
 The motion of his legs became flawless and uniform, as if there was an invisible pair of bike pedals guiding them.
 The stones and trees gave way to a series of grassy hills, but the quick changes in elevation did nothing to slow him down.
-The real test was to catch up to Myro without burning a pod.
+The real test was to catch up to Myro without burning a bag.

 “Don’t worry, I can do it,” Berrad yelled at a group of crows that flew out of his way cawing vigorously.